How a trip on the new Amtrak train offers a new perspective of America’s Deep South

 One thing is certain: Mardi Gras celebrations in New Orleans and Mobile just got far more accessible with a scenic train between the two.

-Jordan Reyonlds was a guest of Journeyscape (Journeyscape.com, or call 0203 733 4413) for this trip.
-The brand offers a nine-night holiday travelling aboard Amtrak’s Mardi Gras Service train from Mobile, Alabama to New Orleans, Louisiana visiting Biloxi and Bay St Louis in Mississipp from £2,318 per person.
+Journeyscape offers a nine-night holiday travelling aboard Amtrak’s Mardi Gras Service train from Mobile, Alabama to New Orleans, Louisiana visiting Biloxi and Bay St Louis in Mississipp from £2,318 per person.

 It includes return flights from London to New Orleans, transfers, Amtrak train tickets and accommodation at The Admiral in Mobile, The White House in Biloxi, The Pearl in Bay St Louis and Le Méridien in New Orleans.